-- 1. For Private owned Plantations refer to Act No. 40 of 2007 concerning Limited Liability Company article 74 paragraph 1 and 2 and its explanations; and Government Regulation No.47 of 2012 concerning Social and Environmental Responsibility of Limited Liability Company article 5 paragraph 1 and its explanation, where social and environmental responsibilities must be carried out. - 2.
+- 1. For Private owned Plantations refer to Act No. 40 of 2007 concerning Limited Liability Compa n y article 74 paragraph 1 and 2 and its explanations; and Government Regulation No.47 of 2012 concerning Social and Environmental Responsibility of Limited Liability Company article 5 paragraph 1 and its explanation, where social and environmental responsibilities must be carried out. - 2.
 For state owned plantations refer to Act No. 19 of 2003 concerning State Owned Enterprises (BUMN) article 9 paragraph 1. - 3.
 Act No. 25 of 2007 on Capital Investment.

-CRITERIA - INDICATOR

-CRITICAL NON-CRITICAL

-4.4 Use of the land for oil palm does not diminish the legal, customary or user rights of other users without their Free, Prior and Informed Consent (FPIC).
-4.4.1.
-Documents showing legal ownership or lease, or authorised use of customary land authorised by customary landowners through a Free, Prior and Informed (FPIC) process.
-Documents related to the history of land tenure and the actual legal or customary use of the land are available.
-4.4.3.
-Maps of an appropriate scale showing the extent of recognised legal, customary or user rights are developed through participatory mapping involving affected parties (including neighbouring communities where applicable, and relevant authorities).
-4.4.5.
-Evidence is available to show that communities are represented through institutions or representatives of their own choosing, including by legal counsel if they so choose.
-4.4.2.
-Copies documents evidencing agreement-making processes and negotiated agreements detailing the FPIC process are available and include: a.
-Evidence that a plan has been developed through consultation and discussion held in good faith with all affected groups within the community, with specific assurances that vulnerable, minority and gender groups are asked for their opinions, and that information has been provided to all affected groups, including in it information about the steps taken to involve them in decision making; b.
-Evidence that the unit of certification has respected communities to give or withhold their consent to the operations at the time that these decisions were taken; c.
-Evidence that the legal, economic, environmental and social implications of permitting operations on their land have been understood and accepted by affected communities.
-Including the implications for the legal status of their
+- Use of the land for oil palm does not diminish the legal, customary or user rights of other users without their Free, Prior and Informed Consent (FPIC). - 4.4.1 (C) Documents showing legal ownership or lease, or authorised use of customary land authorised by customary landowners through a Free, Prior and Informed (FPIC) process.
+Documents related to the history of land tenure and the actual legal or customary use of the land are available. - 4.4.2 Copies documents evidencing agreement-making processes and negotiated agreements detailing the FPIC process are available and include: - a) Evidence that a plan has been developed through consultation and discussion held in good faith with all affected groups within the community, with specific assurances that vulnerable, minority and gender groups are asked for their opinions, and that information has been provided to all affected groups, including in it information about the steps taken to involve them in decision making; - b) Evidence that the unit of certification has respected communities to give or withhold their consent to the operations at the time that these decisions were taken; - c) Evidence that the legal, economic, environmental and social implications of permitting operations on their land have been understood and accepted by affected communities.
+Including the implications for the legal status of their land at the expiry of the unit of certification's title, concession or lease on the land.